T1taniumF0rge-Industries-Inc/Software/Programs.md

 1 -> [VLC Media Player:](https://github.com/T1taniumF0rge-Industries-Inc/Software/tree/Main/InstallerSoft/macOS/VLC%20Media%20Player) The video player we all know and love, from VideoLan, but for macOS.

 > [!NOTE]
-> In any situation where a warranty or liability disclaimer is present in the `Software` repository, "we", "The Software Team", "The Devs", "The Developers" all refer to the main developers of this repository.
+> In any situation where a warranty or liability disclaimer is present in the `Software` repository, "we", "The Software Team", "The Devs", "The Developers" all refer to the Owner, the main developers and main maintainers, and the developers and maintainers of this repository.
 A warranty or liability disclaimer is a paragraph that includes "We will ***not*** be liable for **any damages caused by**", etc... and explains that we aren't liable for any damages no matter what.
 >
 > For full details, go [here](https://github.com/T1taniumF0rge-Industries-Inc/Software/blob/main/.github/WARRANTY_LIABILITY_DISCLAIMER.md)!
 >
 > This repository's (`Software`) full name is `/T1taniumF0rge-Industries-Inc/Software` (old name `/GamerSoft24/Software` *and* `/Midnight_G0ldX/Software` before the 2025 migration) and is under the control of the **Titan1um™ & T1taniumF0rge® Industries Incorporated organization**.